-- 1. at the time of writing, strain typing is not possible for all yeast species; - 2. in order to further the advances in knowledge, suitable primers for each yeast species are chosen by referring to studies published in international peer-review scientific journals; - 3. for some species about 9-12 loci are analysed; some loci are more discriminant than others; - 4. the analysis can be simplified by considering first a smaller number of loci chosen for their better discriminating power, and continuing the analysis in case of ambiguity; - 5. amplification can be done in multiplex (up to 9 primer pairs) for some species like S. cerevisiae which shorten and simplify the analysis.
+- 1. at the time of writing strain typing is not possible for all yeast species; - 2. in order to further the advances in knowledge, suitable primers for each yeast species are chosen by referring to studies published in international peer-review scientific journals; - 3. for some species about 9-12 loci are analysed; some loci are more discriminant than others; - 4. the analysis can be simplified by considering first a smaller number of loci chosen for their better discriminating power, and continuing the analysis in case of ambiguity; - 5. amplification can be done in multiplex, which shortens and simplifies the analysis.